Don’t risk your dog’s health with ChatGPT answers — Here’s why

 Two personal injury lawyers arguing on behalf of their client presented past cases and citations to support their case, only to be told by the judge that those sources were fabricated.

-It turns out that these lawyers used ChatGPT to do research for their case and didn’t bother to verify the information.
+It turns out that these lawyers used ChatGPT to conduct research for their case and did not verify the information.

-When the judge could not find records of these case examples, the lawsuit was tossed out, and the lawyers were issued a $5,000 fine.
+When the judge could not find records of these cases, the lawsuit was dismissed, and the lawyers were fined $5,000.

 Undoubtedly, all other personal injury lawyers have likely taken note and will steer clear of AI tools.